Ghost-Zephyr/Ghost-Zephyr.github.io/content/blog/apprentice/security.en.md

 The HTTP response will be error 500 if it's a Python error.
 But if it's one of our own error classes that's been raised.
 Then an error code, description and status code will be taken from that exception class and sent as the response.

+There is also the case of the JWT secret key that's wayyy too small.
+And not changed since it was introduced in the admin API.
+Old keys is a theme on SkyLabs servers.

+I'm surprised no one, as far as we know anyway, has broken into the servers yet.

 #### Funny
 Something I find kinda funny is the fact that those exception descriptions are in English, but the admin frontend is entirely in Norwegian only.